LOADING

 Social has enabled the ability to do substantive stuff that ties in with people’s identity.

-So, marketers, take advantage of everybody’s favourite subject: Ourselves.
+So, marketers, take advantage of everybody’s favourite subject: ourselves.

 (Spread the knowledge, share this article with your friends!)